flomio/passninja-gas/README.md

     "id": "#niko@passentry.com#passentry.demo#810ce8e0-1f11-4e29-a35e-cdf326fb90c2"
 }'
 ```

-## To Verify Activating Pass Creation from the spreadsheet:
+## To Verify Activating Pass Creation from the spreadsheet
 1. In the Contacts sheet, feel free to click anywhere in a row for a specific contact that has all the required fields filled out.
 1. Go to `Menu -> PassNinja -> Create A Pass` and the script should run.
 1. You will see the resulting pass + pass information output into the  contact's fields.

-## To Verify Rebuilding from Config in an existing built spreadsheet:
+## To Verify Rebuilding from Config in an existing built spreadsheet
 1. You can add a field to the Config sheet or remove one (just press delete while highlighting the four columns in the row).
 1. Go to `Menu -> PassNinja -> Build/Update from Config` and it should run.
 1. The `Events` sheet will remain untouched